-There are 3 teaching periods per week of the core subjects of English, Maths and Science; both English Language and English Literature are taught in English lessons and Science is taught as separate Sciences.
+There are 4 teaching periods per week of the core subjects of Maths, with 3 teaching periods for English and Science; both English Language and English Literature are taught in English lessons and Science is taught as separate Sciences.
 Pupils make a choice to study 2 Languages, choosing from French, German, Spanish or Latin; 2 periods per week are given to each language.
 The majority of girls will study 2 languages; a minority will study 1 language and follow a Learning Support programme (OPAL) instead of a second language.
-1 period per week is given to History, Geography, RS, Art, Music, Drama, Design Technology and Computing.
+1 period per week is given to History, Geography, RS, Art, Music, Drama and Design Technology.
 3 periods per week are given to PE: this is taught as one double lesson and one single lesson.
 1 period per week is given to PSHE usually delivered by the year team.